vogt4nick/recipes.vogt4nick.com/recipes/shareables.md

 1. **Marinate beef.** Add steak strips to large ziplock bag.
 Add sauces and spices.
 Coat evenly.
 Marinate 8 hours in refrigerator.
-2. **Chill beef.** Chill marinated beef for 30 minutes in freezer.
-3. **Tenderize beef.** Place strips between two pieces of plastic wrap.
-Pound to 3 mm (1/8") thickness.
-4. **Dehydrate beef.** Add pounded strips to dehydrator.
+2. **Dehydrate beef.** Add marinated steak strips to dehydrator.
 Dehydrate 5 hours at 160F (70C).
 Store in an airtight container or resealable bags.

 !!! tip
     Substitute 30 mL pineapple juice for meat tenderizer in a pinch.
 Ultimately, we're introducing enzymes to break down the meat fibers.
 Pineapple juice does this just as well.